tedee-com/tedee-lock-ble-api-doc/docs/source/commands/operations/unlock.rst

 UNLOCK_COMMAND code is 0x51.

-Command is used to unlock the lock.
-Response is encrypted so before parsing should be decrypted.
+The command is used to unlock the lock.
+The response is encrypted so before parsing should be decrypted.

 Input parameters
 ----------------
-param[0]: if not attached to command then default value is **NONE**.
+param[0]: if not attached to the command then the default value is **NONE**.

 +----------------+-----------+----------------------------------------------+
 | **Param name** | **Value** | **Description**                              |